LamainIslam/Survival-Game/README.md

 ### Death
 - **Player Death**: Your character dies when health reaches zero or less, or falls off the map
-  - In this prototype, death resets the scene.

 ### Biomes and Environment
 - **Plains Biome**: Green surface with many trees and few rocks.
-Passive and neutral enemies spawn here.
+Passive, neutral and hostile enemies spawn here.
 - **Snow Biome**: White surface with mostly rocks and dead trees.
 Located farther from spawn, this area has more neutral and hostile enemies.

 ### Day/Night Cycle
 The game features a dynamic day and night cycle, where the light rotates to simulate time progression.
-For this prototype, the cycle is sped up.

 ## Controls Summary
 - **Move**: `WASD`